zacanger/dotfiles/README.md

   * `pip.list`: Python 3
   * `gem.list`: I guess I need Ruby
 * On a fresh Mac (we have to use those where I work), first sync Dropbox, then run `new-mac.sh` and symlink all the shit.
-* I have a directory `~/bin/x` hidden from version control.
-It may be referenced in a few other files.
-This directory contains nonfree and/or non-original executables.

 Unless otherwise noted, everything here is under the MIT license.